Pine Grove Cemetery (Lynn, Massachusetts)

 Pine Grove Cemetery is a historic rural cemetery whose main entrance is on Boston Street in Lynn, Massachusetts.
 It was established in the mid-19th century and it consists of 82 developed acres.
 There are approximately 88,000 to 90,000 interments at the cemetery.

 History

-It was originally established as a private cemetery in 1849, with a rural cemetery design by Henry A. S. Dearborn, noted designer of Mount Auburn Cemetery in Cambridge, Massachusetts.
+It was originally established as a private cemetery in 1849, with a rural cemetery design by Henry A. S. Dearborn, designer of Mount Auburn Cemetery in Cambridge, Massachusetts.
 It was purchased by the city of Lynn in 1855.
-In 1930, a wall was built by the WPA to surround the cemetery, and local legend says it is the “second-longest continuous stone wall in the world,” second only to the Great Wall of China.
-The cemetery got its name from the plethora of pine trees surrounding Rhodes Memorial Chapel and the cemetery's entrance.
+In 1930, a wall was built by the Works Progress Administration to surround the cemetery, and local legend says it is the “second-longest continuous stone wall in the world,” second only to the Great Wall of China.
+It is named for the plethora of pine trees surrounding Rhodes Memorial Chapel and the cemetery's entrance.
 The cemetery was listed on the National Register of Historic Places in 2014.